Wondering if the One Piece

-Based on an analysis of official chapter and episode counts as of March 2026, this guide breaks down the precise differences.
-We will calculate the exact time commitment for both the manga and the anime.
-You’ll discover why this gap exists and learn about a community-approved alternative for a better viewing experience.
+Based on an analysis of official chapter and episode counts as of May 2026, this guide breaks down the precise differences.
+We will calculate the exact time commitment for both the

 Key Facts